 Chicken pad thai made with an authentic tamarind sauce, tons of veggies and meets all the requirements of a good Thai dish.
 Sweet, sour, a bit salty and a little kick of spice.
 Quick and easy and so much better than take out.

 Pretty sure I’ve mentioned before how much I love Thai food.
 I love it for a couple of reasons.
-One because its so damn tasty, but also because its fresh and clean food that’s full of veggies and naturally gluten free.
+One because its so damn tasty, but also because its fresh and clean food that’s full of veggies and really healthy.

-It tastes pretty dang close to the Pad Thai I got in Thailand.
+It tastes pretty dang close to the chicken pad thai I got in Thailand.

-In Thailand, the Pad Thai I got in the streets and in the restaurants had bean sprouts for veggies only, but I like to eat mine with a lot more veggies than that.
+In Thailand, the pad thai I got in the streets and in the restaurants had bean sprouts and maybe a couple slices of peppers for veggies only, but I like to eat mine with a lot more veggies than that.